lf-edge/eden/docs/flow.md

 ### Wait

 Wait for the update to take.
-Of course, you can use `eden log` to see the logs.
+Of course, you can use `eden log -f` to see the logs.